EqualExperts/you-build-it-you-run-it-playbook/practices/operational-enablers.md

 Turn the skill sets of specialised operations teams into consumable services.
 This creates a balance between breadth of cross-functional product teams and depth of specialist expertise in operational areas.

 Some operations teams possess scarce and highly valued engineering capabilities.
 The usual example we see is a few database administrators managing an on-premise relational database, for multiple product teams operating digital services in a cloud provider.
-The answer isn’t to cross-train developers, or hire more database administrators.
-It’s to eliminate repeatable work by migrating databases into your cloud provider, and by creating self-service deployment pipelines for your product teams.
+The answer isn't to cross-train developers, or hire more database administrators.
+It's to eliminate repeatable work by migrating databases into your cloud provider, and by creating self-service deployment pipelines for your product teams.

 Offloading and automating database tasks frees up your database administrators to provide high value expertise on demand, such as troubleshooting live performance problems.
 For more on this, see [A guide to Specialists as a Service](https://www.equalexperts.com/blog/our-thinking/a-guide-to-specialists-as-a-service) by Bethan Timmins.